jep-mikecurtis/TailwindTextEditor/README.md

 # Not Official Still In Progress

+This Package Requires TailwindCss

+Install

 `npm i tailwindtexteditor --save`

-This Package Requires TailwindCss

-Then...

 In Your HTML